idbred/aztec_monitor_alert_bot/README.md

 ## 🏁 You're Done!

 Your Aztec node is now being monitored!
-You’ll receive a Telegram alert based on the sync status and the script type you chose.
+You’ll receive Telegram alerts based on its sync status — whether it's in sync or falls out of sync.